szungy/LeagueSpectate/README.md

 Q: There are tools like lolnexus and quickfind.kassad.in why would i bother trying a tool like this?

 A: First of all if you have League of Legends installed to a different path than default those simply break.
-   They are inconvenient and ugly in my opinion, but hey noone forces you to use this.
+   They are inconvenient and ugly in my opinion, but hey no one forces you to use this.

 Q: Something does not work at all or it is partially broken, can you fix it?